Household income in the United States: Median household income by state

 Map of states by median household income in 2019.

 In 2007, the median household income by state ranged from $36,338 in Mississippi to $68,080 in Maryland.
 Despite having the highest median home price in the nation and home prices that far outpaced incomes, California ranked only eighth in income that year, with a median household income of $59,984.
 While California's median income was not near enough to afford the average California home or even a starter home, West Virginia, which had one of the nation's lowest median household incomes, also had the nation's lowest median home price.

 When grouped by Census Bureau Region, of the 15 states that, in 2017, had the highest median household income, only Minnesota is located in the Mid-West.
 Five are in the Northeast (Connecticut, Massachusetts, New Hampshire, New Jersey and Rhode Island), three are South Atlantic states (Washington D.C., Maryland and Virginia) while the remaining six are in the West (Alaska, California, Colorado, Hawaii, Washington and Utah).

 The southern states had, on average, the lowest median household income, with nine of the country's fifteen poorest states located in the South.
 However, most of the poverty in the South is located in rural areas.
 Metropolitan areas such as Atlanta, Nashville, Charlotte, Raleigh, Birmingham, Dallas, Houston, and Miami are areas within the southern states that have above average income levels.
 Overall, median household income tended to be the highest in the nation's most urbanized northeastern, upper midwestern and west coast states, while rural areas, mostly in the southern and mountain states (like New Mexico, Montana and Idaho), had the lowest median household income.

 As of 2019, the median household income ranged from $20,474 in Puerto Rico to $92,266 in the District of Columbia.
-Note that the U.S. Census Bureau treats Puerto Rico as if it were a state (Puerto Rico is included in the American Community Survey).
+Note that the U.S. Census Bureau treats Puerto Rico as if it were a state (Puerto Rico is included in the ACS).

-All data is from the 2009–2019 American Community Survey 1-Year Estimates.
+All data is from the 2009–2019 and 2013 ACS 1-Year estimates.